DIY Rain Barrel: How to Easily Conserve Water

 Drill into the marked area on your bucket.
 Be careful not to press too hard, the drill bit will eventually pop through the plastic.

 Next, use some plumbers tape to wrap the threads of the spigot.
 Typically you wouldn't wrap as much as this on a normal plumbing job, but you will want to give it a good six to eight wraps for this project.

-Once the tape is on the threads, place it on the hole of the bucket, and with a gentle push, start turning it clockwise.
-Eventually, the threads will grip the sides of the bucket and start to get tight.
+Once the tape is on the threads, place it in the hole of the bucket, and with a gentle push, start turning it clockwise.
+Eventually, the threads will grip the sides of the bucket and start to tighten.